ChetanMandur/botdiff/README.md

 ## Setting up Token (WIP)
 With this project, API tokens are needed to communicate with both Discord API and Riot API.
-To handle these tokens, we store the files in a .txt file (is coved by .gitignore)
+To handle these tokens, we store the files in a `.env` file (is coved by .gitignore).
+Here are the token names we use:
-1. `disc_token.txt` - This is where the Discord API tokens will be stored
+1. `DISCORD_TOKEN` - This is where the Discord API token will be stored
+2. `DISCORD_GUID` - This is where the Discord GUID will be stored
-2. `riot_token.txt` - This is where the Riot API tokens will be stored
+3. `RIOT_TOKEN` - This is where the Riot API token will be stored

-You will need to create these files yourself and paste your own tokens.
+You will need to create this file yourself and paste your own tokens.

 ## Common Git Commands: